Women's Premier League Rugby

-The USA Rugby Women's Premier League (WPL or WPL Rugby) is the top annual American women's rugby union competition.
-It is player-run and operates in partnership with USA Rugby.
-It involves the top 10 clubs in the country.
-The league was founded in 2009.
+The USA Rugby Women's Premier League (WPL or WPL Rugby) was the top annual American women's rugby union competition.
+It was player-run and operated in partnership with USA Rugby.
+The league was founded in 2009 and had its last season in 2024.

 The League initially began from 8 different Division 1 Women's Sides coming together in 2009.
 In 2017, the League grew to 10 clubs.
 In 2023, the League reduced their club numbers to 7.

 The 2020 Season was canceled on June 1, 2020 due to the worldwide coronavirus pandemic.
 The League started up again in 2022.

+The League was superseded by the Women's Elite Rugby league, which began in 2025.

 History

 Founding

 The WPL was founded in 2009 with 8 of the top Division 1 Women's Teams in the US.
 The organization was created with the leadership of Kathy Flores, USA Eagle and Head Coach of the USA Women's Team, and Alex Williams in order to grow the Women's game and develop more potential players for the Women's National Team.

 The League began with 8 clubs: Beantown Rugby, Berkeley All Blues, New York Rugby Club, Washington DC Furies, Twin City Amazons, Keystone Rugby Club, Minnesota Valkyries, and Oregon Sports Union (ORSU).